WEEK 3 REVISITING JOHN BERGER 13.02.20

 I thought after having read a lot more over the past few weeks ,and understanding the topics we have covered in more detail, I would look back at our first suggested reading – John Berger’s ‘Understanding a photograph’ to see if my understanding of the essay has changed, or my thoughts of it have expanded or matured at all.

 I am struck now with how I disagree with Berger right from the start “Certainly the vast majority of people do not consider photography an art.”
 (Berger.
-2013. pg 17) I certainly think that this statement is untrue, intact I would say the opposite is true.
-I think most people would consider photography an art now, but an accessible art because of how everyone has access to it through their phones.
+2013. pg 17) I certainly think that this statement is untrue, infact I would say the opposite is true.
+I think most people would consider photography an art now, but an accessible art because of how everyone has access to it through their phones, this undoubtedly changes the way we view it, but not to the extent of not viewing it as art.
 It may have been at the time of writing that this was true, but things have changed so much since then, that it would be, to me, naive to judge our world, and its connection to photography in the same way, or indeed by the same merits.
 We may as well be discussing a totally different medium, in a totally different world to what Berger was.

 I also think the way that Berger viewed museums and galleries is now outdated as well, the large museums and galleries are more accessible than they have ever been to families especially, with all the major ones having a year long calendar of family activities and events.
 Children are taken to galleries, exhibitions, shows through school from a young age, and as this filters through the generations, children grow to adults that don’t see museums and galleries as inaccessible places.
 For example the recent Year3 project at Tate Britain, not only encouraged school aged children to attend the exhibition, with their schools, and with family and friends, but made them the focus of the very exhibition, as well as incorporating activities specifically for children attending the exhibition.